top of page

 • Surge Brakes: You’ll need a 7-pin to flat 5 adapter.

-• Electric Over Hydraulic (EOH) Brakes: Require a 7-pin connector.
+• Electric Over Hydraulic (EOH) Brakes: Requires a 7-pin connector.
+Most vehicles have these.

 5. Retorque Your Lug Nuts